 Some people say antisemitism is an ideology in its own right.
-Some say it just pollutes other ideologies; whilst others compare it to an illness, or virus.
+Some say it just pollutes other ideologies whilst others compare it to an illness, or virus.
 However you choose to describe it, you can find types of antisemitism in all sorts of different ideological places, including the far right, the far left, and Islamism.
-One of the most common themes is that Jews are accused of conspiring against others.